7 South African Infantry Battalion: Under the Infantry Formation

 2002: 7 SAI was placed under the command of the South African Army Infantry Formation as a motorised infantry unit.

-The SANDF's Motorised Infantry is transported mostly by SAMIL Trucks, Mamba APC's or other unprotected motor vehicles.
-Samil 20, 50 and 100 trucks transport soldiers, towing guns, and carrying equipment and supplies.
+The SANDF's Motorised Infantry is transported mostly by SAMIL Trucks, Mamba APC's, or other unprotected motor vehicles.
+Samil 20, 50, and 100 trucks transport soldiers, towing guns, and carrying equipment and supplies.
 Samil trucks are all-wheel drive, in order to have vehicles that function reliably in extremes of weather and terrain.
-Motorised infantry have an advantage in mobility allowing them to move to critical sectors of the battlefield faster, allowing better response to enemy movements, as well as the ability to outmaneuver the enemy.
+Motorised infantry have an advantage in mobility, allowing them to move to critical sectors of the battlefield faster, allowing better response to enemy movements, as well as the ability to outmaneuver the enemy.

 Insignia

-The unit's emblem is a rooikat superimposed on a Maltese cross, which is in memory of two gold crosses commissioned by the ZAR President TF Burgers and presented to two Bourkes Luck ladies for their help in caring for and nursing wounded Boer commandos during the Sekhukhune War.
+The unit's emblem is a rooikat superimposed on a Maltese cross, which is in memory of two gold crosses commissioned by the ZAR President TF Burgers and presented to two Bourke-Luck ladies for their help in caring for and nursing wounded Boer commandos during the Sekhukhune War.